The Physical Adaptations Underlying the Tardigrade’s Resistance to Extreme Environmental Conditions

 The tardigrade has the thinnest cuticular layers in the intersegmental regions – i.e., the regions between the head and four leg-bearing segments.
 The cuticle in these areas is measured at only one-twelfth the thickness of the cuticle over much of the rest of the body (Wright, 1989).
 As expected, experimental data demonstrates that these intersegmental regions of the tardigrade are some of the most permeable areas of the body and are consequently highly susceptible to water evaporation (Crowe, 1972).
 As a result of this vulnerability, adaptative functions that allow the tardigrade to reduce the surface area of thinner, more permeable cuticle exposed to the surrounding environment are highly advantageous, allowing the tardigrade to dehydrate at a rate that promotes future chances of revival.

-Tun Formation
+Tun formation

-(right): Scanning electron micrographs of tardigrade tuns in dorsal aspect (1A) and ventral aspect (B) (Wright, 1989).
+Fig. 1. (left): Scanning electron micrographs of extended (2A) and partially contracted (B) tun state tardigrades. (right): Scanning electron micrographs of tardigrade tuns in dorsal aspect (1A) and ventral aspect (B) (Wright, 1989).

 This bodily contraction allows the tardigrade to retract the intersegmental areas prone to transpiration into the body, protecting them from the surrounding environment and reducing exposed cuticular surface area.
 In fact, in the experiments performed by Halberg et al., it was observed that the process of contraction in the tun formation is “initiated when the animal senses a cue associated with change in external water potential” (2013).
 Rather than a passive byproduct of anhydrobiosis, the tun state is actively initiated in environments ripe for cryptobiosis, suggesting that this formation is an adaptive function aiding in the dual processes of anhydrobiosis and cryptobiosis.

 Experimental data further reveals the relationship between reduced surface area during tun formation and increased revival rates following rehydration.
-For instance, in Crowe’s “Desiccation Tolerance and Water-Retentive Mechanisms in Tardigrades,” the relationship between surface area and desiccation tolerance is measured (Fig. 3).
+For instance, in Crowe’s “Desiccation Tolerance and Water-Retentive Mechanisms in Tardigrades,” the relationship between surface area and desiccation tolerance is measured (Fig. 3.).
 The tardigrade is estimated as a hemicylinder, with length “measured from the anterior tip to the junction between the posterior lobopodia” and width measured as the “mean of the intrasegmental regions of … the first, second and third pairs of lobopodia” (1989).

-Figure 2: Graph of surface area reduction vs desiccation tolerance of tardigrade specimens.
+Fig. 2.
+Graph of surface area reduction vs desiccation tolerance of tardigrade specimens.
 The graph demonstrates a strong positive linear relationship between the two variables (Wright, 1989).

-Disregarding the outlying E. testudo specimen, whose cuticular thickness and inflexibility is unrepresentative of general tardigrade morphology, the results displayed in Fig. 3 demonstrate an upward trend in desiccation tolerance as surface area reduction increases, i.e., as surface area decreases.
+Disregarding the outlying E. testudo specimen, whose cuticular thickness and inflexibility is unrepresentative of general tardigrade morphology, the results displayed in Fig. 3. demonstrate an upward trend in desiccation tolerance as surface area reduction increases, i.e., as surface area decreases.
 The Pearson correlation coefficient of 0.82 suggests a strong linear relationship between desiccation tolerance and SA reduction, indicating that surface area reduction as determined by tun formation is a crucial factor in increasing a specimen’s tolerance to dehydration.
 Therefore, Wright’s data demonstrates that entering the tun state allows the tardigrade to prevent rapid water loss by reducing the exposed surface area, essentially enabling a “controlled rate” of desiccation that greatly improves chances of revival.

 Tun formation is especially critical in the lower humidity states of higher altitude environments, which many tardigrade species inhabit, where evaporation occurs at an even higher rate.
 It has been demonstrated that, at radically low humidity levels, the tardigrade reaches almost complete desiccation within an hour and does not even have adequate time to enter tun formation (Crowe, 1972).
 At 25-30% relative humidity (RH), for instance, the tardigrades “are unable to form tuns during such rapid dehydration and remain in an extended posture after drying; they do not revive on subsequent rehydration” (Wright, 1989).
 Though reflecting a more extreme environment, this data suggests that surface area reduction is especially critical in lower humidities, where revival rate plummets due to rapid evaporation.

 In fact, at slightly more elevated humidity levels, when tardigrade specimens can form tuns and reduce their surface area, the evaporation rate slows dramatically.
 In his experiment, Crowe observed that below about 50% RH, tardigrade specimens were reduced to 2-3% of their water content in a very short period of time and generally could not form tuns (1972).
-From Fig. 4, for instance, tardigrades in 0% RH took about 15 minutes to reach near-desiccation, while tardigrades at 30% RH took 90 minutes.
+From Fig. 4., for instance, tardigrades in 0% RH took about 15 minutes to reach near-desiccation, while tardigrades at 30% RH took 90 minutes.
 However, tardigrade specimens at 50% RH took nearly forty hours to become desiccated and, above 60%, no tardigrade was dehydrated by more than 93%.
 At 70% RH, in fact, it took 10 hours before the tardigrades were even reduced to half of their initial water content.

-Figure 3: Graph of tardigrades’ water content (%H2O) over time. %H2O is calculated using the formula %H2O = (Wt − Wd) ∕ Wt × 100, where Wt = weight at time t and Wd = dry weight.
+Fig. 3.
+Graph of tardigrades’ water content (%H2O) over time. %H2O is calculated using the formula %H2O = (Wt − Wd) ∕ Wt × 100, where Wt = weight at time t and Wd = dry weight.
 The slope represents the evaporative rate experienced by the tardigrade specimens (Crowe, 1972).

 Moreover, Crowe demonstrated in his study that tun-forming tardigrades lose water at a far slower rate than non-tun forming tardigrades exposed to the same humidity (1972).
-It was observed that, while unaltered specimens at 60%, 70%, 80%, and 95% RH were able to form tuns and decrease their permeability, anesthetized tardigrade specimens at 80% RH (i.e., tardigrades prevented from forming tuns) saw little to no decrease in their permeability coefficient over time, meaning the evaporative rate was unchanged and the tardigrades lost their water content rapidly (Fig. 5).
+It was observed that, while unaltered specimens at 60%, 70%, 80%, and 95% RH were able to form tuns and decrease their permeability, anesthetized tardigrade specimens at 80% RH (i.e., tardigrades prevented from forming tuns) saw little to no decrease in their permeability coefficient over time, meaning the evaporative rate was unchanged and the tardigrades lost their water content rapidly (Fig. 5.).
 In fact, the behavior of the anesthetized tardigrade at 80% RH was almost identical to the tardigrade at 30% RH, further supporting the fact that inability to enter tun formation is a critical factor in rapid dehydration at lower humidities.

-Figure 5: Graph representing tardigrades’ permeability coefficient over time at varying humidity levels, with anesthetized and non-anesthetized specimens (Crowe, 1972).
+Fig. 5.
+Graph representing tardigrades’ permeability coefficient over time at varying humidity levels, with anesthetized and non-anesthetized specimens (Crowe, 1972).

 Overall, Crowe’s data demonstrates that tun formation is highly effective at reducing the evaporation rate in lower humidities, allowing the tardigrade to dehydrate at a controlled rate.
 Thus, without tun formation, the tardigrade’s chance of revival following anhydrobiosis is greatly reduced at low humidities.